 Squarespace’s cheapest plan will cost you $12/month with more expensive plan available offering more features (shop, more storage).
 You can either create your site from scratch with their site builder or you can use any of their templates to get you started, the best way is to find a template that you like then edit it until you got the design and layout just right for you.
 Squarespace has really geared more towards creatives over the past years so there’s plenty of beautiful portfolio themes to choose from.

 If you want to try Squarespace you can register and building your site without a subscription plan, and if you decide to go with Squarespace you can simply pay to get it up online.
 There’s also customer support available, but if read online there are mixed reviews on the quality of help they provide, so I wouldn’t rely too much on getting help from Squarespace.

-For your first year, you can get a 10% discount on any of Squarespace’s plans, a nice bonus for new customers.
-Use the coupon code below or check their promo code page here.
+For your first year, you can get a 10% discount on any of Squarespace’s plans, a nice bonus and money saver for new customers.
+Use the coupon code below or check their promo code page here. (affiliate link)

 If you’re using Adobe’s software and more specificity have an active Creative Cloud subscription then Adobe’s portfolio could be an affordable solution for a simple and clean portfolio.